ctlnorwich/express-mysql-example/README.md

 ## Setup

 1. Set the `DB_URL` environment variable to your MySQL service URL.
-Please DO NOT store .env in your project repo (.gitignore it):
+Please DO NOT store a `.env` file in your project repo (.gitignore it):

    ```js
    DB_URL="mysql://<username>:<password>@<host>:<port>/<database_name>"